bucket1582/CoinFlipCheatersModels/README.md

 where $b(x; n, p)$ is the probability mass function of the binomial distribution.
 Since $ P(\text{The coin is unfair}|X = x) = 1 - fairness$, if $fairness > \dfrac{1}{2}$, we can conclude that the coin is more likely to be fair.
 Otherwise, we may conclude that the coin is more likely to be unfair.

 If we label right, we get 1 point and 15 flip chances.
 Otherwise we lose 30 flip chances.
-Consider only the flipping chances.
+Let's consider only the flipping chances.
 If we flip once, we lose 1 flipping chance.
+We may gain or lose the flipping chances by labeling.
 Thus, we can evaluate the labeling process by below formula.

 $$ reward := \begin{cases}
 15 \ \ \ \ \ \text{if the label is correct} \\